Machine industry

 The machine industry or machinery industry is a subsector of the industry, that produces and maintains machines for consumers, the industry, and most other companies in the economy.

 This machine industry traditionally belongs to the heavy industry.
-Nowadays, many smaller companies in this branch are considered part of the light industry.
-Most manufacturers in the machinery industry are called machine factories.
+Nowadays, many smaller industrial manufacturing companies in this branch are considered part of the light industry.
+Most machine tool manufacturers in the machinery industry are called machine factories.

 Overview

 The machine industry is a subsector of the industry that produces a range of products from power tools, different types of machines, and domestic technology to factory equipment etc. On the one hand the machine industry provides: